 You’ve probably seen those old Westerns or cartoons, where a parched cowboy, staggering under the brilliant desert sun, lops off the top of a cactus and drinks its juice.
 That, dear friends, is what we here in Arizona call a tall tale.
 Most cactus is pulpy, bitter and can be downright toxic.

-Happily, there are plenty of plants from the Sonoran Desert of Arizona, including a few cactus, that you can eat with gusto, especially the prickly pear.
+Happily, there are plenty of plants from the Sonoran Desert of Arizona, including a few cacti, that you can eat with gusto, especially the prickly pear.

 What’s a prickly pear?
 Also known as Opuntia, or nopales, the cactus’ green, flat pads are vegetable-like and its magenta-colored fruit finds its way into syrup, jam and other recipes.
 You’ll find prickly pear on the menu at restaurants, served in cocktails, churned into ice cream and made into candies, syrups and other products that you can purchase to take home.